S3-HSDM/Portfolio/Group Project.md

 ### What went wrong?
 There were one or two sprint assignments where we had to show what we've been working on, but we did'nt prepare ourselfs well enough.
 Which lead to all being muted when we sat down and just staring at the one team member that brought the laptop to start talking.
 So, that was'nt so great.
 We did manage to create time to prepare ourselfs better for the next assignment.

+## Requirements & User stories (LO-6)
+After we received the assignment, we discussed with our team what we thought was the right thing we had to build.
+To achieve this we created requirements, functional and non-functional, and User Stories.
+After the first sprint we discussed those requirements and user-stories with the stakeholder, which resulted in a degree of importance to implement the user stories and requirements.

+### Requirements
+#### Functional
+- Importing the data (Must have)
+- Read the data (Must have)
+- Synchronise data with the retailers data (Must have)
+- An User has to be able to create an account (Could have)
+- An User has to be able to login (Could have)
+- Switch pages to other languages (Could have)
+- Store proucts in the database (Could have)

+#### Non-Functional
+- Displaying the synced data in graphs.
+- The data synchronisation has to be done within 5 minutes.

+### User Stories
+- As supplier I want to be able to select a retailer to be able to check an overview of the products (must)
+- As an user I want to be able to get the result to know if my products are online with percentage of how many are online (must)
+- As an user I want to to have an graph on the overview for a quick check to see how many of my products are online (must)
+- As an user I have to be able to login to have access to my credentials (should)
+- As an user I want to be able to create an account and get access to the application (should)
+- As an user I want to be able to set the application to another language when I'm not capable enough to read/understand English (should)
+- As an user I want to be able to compare multiple retailers, so I can see which retailer performs best in getting the products live (could)
+- As an user I wnat to be able to import products to synchronise (could)

 ## Workflow
 ### How does the system work?
 You begin at the home page, where you are pesented a dropdown component where you select a retailer from.
 In this case, we limited the list of options to two retailers, Albert Heijn and Jumbo.